top of page

 Pull the knee that's on top toward the sky, leaving the other leg on the ground and opening your knees like a clamshell.
 Pause at the top of the movement and squeeze the glutes before lowering your top knee to the bottom one.

 Repeat.
-Be sure to do the same amount of reps on the other side.
+Be sure to do the same number of reps on the other side.

 2. Standing Kick Backs